 IEEE 802 respectfully submits these responses to the Innovation, Science and Economic Development Canada (ISED) consultation.

 IEEE 802, as a leading consensus-based industry standards body, produces standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless personal area networks (“WPANs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANS”).
 Included in our standards development activity is an emphasis on coexistence, which is the focus of our Wireless Coexistence working group.
 We appreciate the opportunity to provide these comments to the ISED.
+IEEE 802 continues to develop innovative solutions and standards to enable various services and use cases in unlicensed spectrum.

 Response